Skip to main content

 Client Authentication Methods

-FAPI 2.0 recommends stronger authentication methods than client secrets.
+FAPI 2.0 recommends stronger client authentication than shared secrets.
 Configure your preferred method in the FAPI 2.0 tab.

 MethodSecurityHow It Works